security-force-monitor/research-handbook/source/persons-postings.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-This is the :about_entity:ref:claim <unit-about-entity>` or Universally Unique Identifier (UUID) of the :ref:`unit` to which the :ref:`person` is posted.
+This is the :ref:`about_entity:ref:claim <unit-about-entity>` or Universally Unique Identifier (UUID) of the :ref:`unit` to which the :ref:`person` is posted.
 A record for the :ref:`unit` must already exist in the dataset.

 posting:unit:names:qa